Bernz868/Bernz868/README.md

 - 👋 Hi, I’m @Bernz868
-- 👀 I’m interested in getting into tech
+- 👀 I’m interested in learning the fundamentals that cybersecurity are built on
-- 🌱 I’m currently learning Python & Web Dev
+- 🌱 I’m currently learning Programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing the required skills to be a security researcher
 - 📫 How to reach me ...

 <!---